apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 To install the driver, you need Administrator privileges on the computer.

 ## Step 1: Download the Drill ODBC Driver
-Download the driver from the [download site](http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/).
-The current version is 1.3.8.
+Download the latest driver from the [download site](http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/).

 ## Step 2: Install the Drill ODBC Driver